WuMingDao/markdown-it-ts/docs/examples/text_decoration.md

 The Post Processing phase handles **matching** pairs of tokens.
 This phase holds a lot of hidden complexity.
-Base Markdown supports a single asterisk for italics/emphasis, double asterisk for bold/strong text, and triple asterisk for both styles combined.
+Base Markdown supports a single asterisk for italics/emphasis, a double asterisk for bold/strong text, and a triple asterisk for both styles combined.
 Even if a new plugin isn't implementing such a nuanced delimiter, an awareness of the complexity helps the developer inject code in the proper locations.

 > [!IMPORTANT]